Knowing ourselves - Inspiring social change - Leading the way - with NVC

 The jam is an amazing opportunity to play creatively with new and revised ways of sharing NVC.
 You may want to try something new, get ideas and input or invent something with the group.
 The Summer Camp is then the opportunity to engage campers in the end result (or stick to your trusted material - that’s fine too!)

-Participants will take on a relationship or personal growth edge and do processing/ actions around it through the year (eg. I'm going to raise issues with my mother; I'm going to really dive into self empathy around this challenging situation at my work; I'm going to take steps to reconcile that conflict in my life; etc…)
+Participants will take on a relationship or personal growth edge as an area of exploration with their support triad (eg. I'm going to raise issues with my mother; I'm going to really dive into self empathy around this challenging situation at my work; I'm going to take steps to reconcile that conflict in my life; etc…).

-Participants will work in pairs or groups to carry out an NVC-based project for a particular group, organization, or community (of faith, culture, location, etc..).
-Examples of this could be providing empathy to key members of an organization making a difficult decision, holding space for dialogue between 2 “sides” of an issue, an Empathy Day at a school, or the creation of a short video presentation.
+Participants will each organize and offer a workshop, facilitation, coaching session or other NVC offerings in their home community.
+Examples of this could be leading an introductory workshop, providing empathy to key members of an organization making a difficult decision, holding space for dialogue between 2 “sides” of an issue, an Empathy Day at a school, or the creation of a short video presentation.

-KILN participants will be supported to design the process for their social change project.
+KILN participants will be supported by their online support triad.
 The lessons learned in getting the project off the ground, the experience itself and the results are all part of the learning process and will be shared with the group.

 Participants form groups of threes to take the broader group discussions to greater depth.
 These groups will also be used to touch base on the progress and insights coming from writing journal entries based on topics provided (aligned with certification requirements).